Sitting for Fall Bar 2020

 Nicole L. O’Connor has lived in McHenry County her entire life.
 Nicole graduated with honors from Drury University where she majored in general studies.
 She then attended Northern Illinois University College of Law and received her Juris Doctor.
-Nicole is sitting for the Illinois Bar exam in February 2020.
+Nicole is sitting for the Illinois Bar exam in Fall of 2020.

 Before joining the firm, Nicole was a paralegal for over 18 years in the McHenry area.
 She assisted on a wide range of cases mostly Worker’s Compensation, Personal Injury, Property Damage, Social Security Disability, Family Law and other various civil litigation including landlord-tenant issues, consumer law, foreclosures, and small claims.
 Nicole suffered a worker’s compensation injury before her law career.
 Her experience from her injury caused Nicole to attend Law School to help people in similar circumstances.